Your First Visit

 - Pathology report and slides

 You are encouraged to bring a family member or friend with you to your appointment.
 Your companion can help you travel to the cancer center, share in listening and asking questions during your consultation, and provide you with the support you may need while trying to make decisions about your health care.

-Upon arrival at the Community Cancer Center
+Upon arrival at the Carle Cancer Institute Normal

 A volunteer will greet you at the main desk and direct you to your doctor’s office.
 They are also available to help you with any questions you might have about your visit.

 - Take notes, or have a family member or close friend come with you to take notes, or ask to tape record the visit

 - Ask any questions and be sure you understand the answers

 - Tell your doctor how much information you want to know; some people want to know all the details while others may want a general overview

 - What kind of cancer do I have?

 - How far along is my cancer (What stage is it?)